steveklabnik/rust_for_rubyists/book/index.rst

 Rust for Rubyists
 *****************

-Currently, **Rust for Rubyists** is nine chapters long.
+Currently, **Rust for Rubyists** is ten chapters long.
 More to come in the future.

 You can also check out the `all in one version`_ :.